-Chris Adderton, Vice President, Council of Supply Chain Management Professionals Mr. Adderton brings more than 25 years of experience in consumer packaged goods with accomplishments in organizational development, change management, technology implementation, sales and operations planning and trade promotions management.
-Mr. Adderton led a successful sales and marketing agency, held sales and operational leadership positions in at ConAgra Foods and the led the US Client Service organization for the Nielsen Co.
-Recently, Mr. Adderton has been involved in senior executive and development roles with a number of early-stage companies.
+Chris Adderton, Vice President, Council of Supply Chain Management Professionals Mr. Adderton brings more than 25 years of experience in consumer-packaged goods with accomplishments in organizational development, change management, technology implementation, sales and operations planning and trade promotions management.
+Mr. Adderton led a successful sales and marketing agency, held sales and operational leadership positions with ConAgra Foods and the led the US Client Service organization for the Nielsen Co.
+Mr. Adderton has also been involved in senior executive and development roles with a number of early-stage companies.
 Since 2013, Mr. Adderton has served as Vice President of the Council of Supply Chain Management professions responsible for operations, HR, IT, industry relations and CSCMP events.
 Mr. Adderton holds a BA in Economics from the University of Missouri

 Doug Baker is a food retail industry relations vice president for FMI – The Food Industry Association where he facilitates professional, non-competitive collaboration among member communities across private brands, technology, and grocery resilience issue areas.